ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 Browse images are included for the wrapped (color_phase) and unwrapped (unw_phase) phase files, which are in PNG format and are each 2048 pixels wide.

-The extension used and example files names are included in Table 2 below.
+The tags and extensions used and example file names for each raster are listed in Table 2 below.

 | Extension | Description | Example |
 |---|---|---|